zinb-il/Piscine-Python/Python-day-00/ex09/README.md

 # ft_package

-`ft_package` est un Python package qui compte les occurrences de l'élément cible dans la table itérative.
+`ft_package` is a Python package that provides a function to count occurrences of an element in an iterable.

 ## Build